-- B. MS/MS View: The tandem scan that corresponds to the selected label set at the Current PSM Label drop-down menu.
+- MS/MS View: The tandem scan that corresponds to the selected label set at the Current PSM Label drop-down menu.
 Click the drop-down window to change the PSM Label.
 This change will be reflected in the LC/MS View, the XIC, and the MS View.
-See Section 3, "MS/MS View", "MS/MS View" for details. - C. LC/MS View: This LC/MS screen is zoomed into the features that correspond to the isotopic labels, i.e. "Light" and "Heavy".
+See Chapter 5, Data Visualization Section 3, "MS/MS View", "MS/MS View" for details. - LC/MS View: This LC/MS screen is zoomed into the features that correspond to the isotopic labels, e.g. "Light" or "Heavy".
 The m/z between the markers for these features should equate to the mass difference of the two labels in this sample.
-If R-to-P correction is applied (See Chapter 12, Section 2 for details), peptides with heavy proline labels will be highlighted to the right of the normal heavy label in this view.
-See Section 4, "LC/MS View", "LC/MS View", for details. - D. MS View: The survey scan represents the scan at a selected retention time on the LC/MS View.
+If R-to-P correction is applied (See Chapter 12, PEAKS Q MS Level Section 2, "Setting Parameters" for details), peptides with heavy Proline labels will be highlighted to the right of the normal heavy label in this view.
+See Chapter 5, Data Visualization Section 4, "LC/MS View", "LC/MS View", for details. - MS View: The survey scan represents the scan at a selected retention time on the LC/MS View.
 By default, the parent scan of the tandem scan (in the MS/MS view) is displayed.
 View other neighbouring survey scans by clicking on the horizontal arrows to move along the retention time axis.
 The retention time position will be adjusted in the LC/MS view and the XIC.
 Click the curved arrow to return to the default survey scan.
-See Section 2, "MS View" for details. - E. XIC: This map presents the changes in feature intensity over the retention time range of the peaks for all labels of the selected peptide.
+See Chapter 5, Data Visualization Section 2, "MS View" for details. - XIC: This map presents the changes in feature intensity over the retention time range of the peaks for all labels of the selected peptide.
 Additionally, the coloured isotopic distribution plot M0, M+1, M+2, and REST of each label is included, which shows the relative composition of each label.